 The eyes are the first things others look at upon introductions.
 The upper eyelid becomes heavy with age and redundant skin results.
 Addressing this laxity significantly improves the sad and tired look.
-The lower eyelids and cheek junction commonly hollows out to cause a shadow which makes one look tired at all times of the day.
-Usually this can be addressed with moving the bulging fat into the hollow and rejuvenating the entire lower eyelid and cheek.
+The lower eyelids and cheek junction commonly hollow out to cause a shadow which makes one look tired at all times of the day.
+Usually, this can be addressed by moving the bulging fat into the hollow and rejuvenating the entire lower eyelid and cheek.

 The sutures are left in place for five days.
 After the sutures are removed, the skin is fairly well healed and makeup can be worn the following day.

 Upper eyelid blepharoplasty can sometimes be covered by insurance.
 You will need documentation of limited vision due to the excess skin.
 Your surgeon will be able to explain to you if they take your insurance, or are within the network of providers.
 Lower eyelid blepharoplasty is not covered by insurance.

 For select patient, limited upper eyelid blepharoplasty can be performed under local anesthesia.
 For a more comprehensive upper eyelid or any lower eyelid blepharoplasty general anesthesia should be used.
 It is a more controlled setting with more appropriate instrumentation.